Kevin Eldon: Stage and screen

 Eldon co-authored the theme tune, and is script editor for, the children's series Genie in the House.
 He provided the voice of Penfold in the 2015 revival series of Danger Mouse.
 He also appeared in the 2015 series of the children's comedy sketch show Horrible Histories as William the Conqueror - performing a parody version of Korean popstar PSY's hit, Gangnam Style called "Norman Style".
-He has also been a contestant on the gameshow Pointless Celebrities and was winner in a 2014 episode of Celebrity Mastermind, where his specialist subject was "The Music of The Beatles".
+He has also been a contestant on the gameshow Pointless Celebrities and was the winner in a 2014 episode of Celebrity Mastermind, where his specialist subject was "The Music of The Beatles".

 Eldon voiced the character of Frobisher in the 2012 PlayStation Vita game Frobisher Says, and provided voice work for the 2013 indie game Gun Monkeys by Size Five Games.

+Red Dwarf season XI episode 1, Twentica, which was broadcast in 2016 features Kevin Eldon in the role "4 of 27".

-In 2019 he played Lance Corporal Jones in Dad's Army: The Lost Episodes, a recreation of three missing episodes of the BBC comedy Dad's Army.
+In 2019, he played Lance Corporal Jones in Dad's Army: The Lost Episodes, a recreation of three missing episodes of the BBC comedy Dad's Army.

+He also starred as the great dwarf smith Narvi in The Lord of the Rings: The Rings of Power season 2 TV series, which first aired on HBO in 2024.